 Since the first HIV products became available nearly two decades ago, Merck has worked to expand access to our medicines, build healthcare infrastructure, and address health and development challenges around the world.

-1 in 8 people living with HIV don’t know it
+1 in 7 people living with HIV did not know it.

 Approximately 36.7 MILLIONpeople were living with HIV at the end of 2015